mattzeunert/mattzeunert.github.io/_posts/2019-07-21-running-headful-chrome-on-ubuntu-server.md

 ---
 layout: post
-title: "Running headful Chrome on an Ubuntu server"
+title: "Running headful Chrome on an Ubuntu server with Xvfb"
 date: 2018-07-21
 ---